Vic-chocolate/requirement-analysis/README.md

 Cost and Time Estimation: Facilitates accurate estimation of project cost, resources, and time.
 Quality Assurance: Ensures that the final product meets the specified requirements, leading to higher customer satisfaction.

+Key Activities in Requirement Analysis.
+-- Requirement Gathering: This is the initial stage where information about the system's needs and constraints is collected from various stakeholders (users, customers, business owners, etc.).
+-- Requirement Elicitation --- Brainstorming: Conducting brainstorming sessions to generate ideas and gather requirements.
+-- Requirement Documentation: Once requirements are gathered, they need to be formally recorded in a clear, concise, and unambiguous manner.
+This typically involves creating documents like a Software Requirements Specification (SRS), Business Requirements Document (BRD), use cases, user stories, or other models.
+-- Requirement Analysis and Modeling: In this phase, the documented requirements are thoroughly examined for completeness, consistency, clarity, and feasibility.
+Any ambiguities, conflicts, or missing information are identified and resolved.
+-- Requirement Validation: This critical activity ensures that the defined requirements accurately reflect the real needs and expectations of the stakeholders and that they are achievable.